lstkz/restcoder-data/problems/readme.md

     {"name": "main", "content": "swagger.json"}
   ]
 ```
-The content field will be replaced with content from `swagger.json` file
+The content field will be replaced with the content from the `swagger.json` file.
+Use markdown syntax:
+ Add code `<%- md("overview.md") %>` and create `overview.md` file

 Load all problems
 ```